zoeskan/MCB185/README.md

 It's worth re-stating some unusual rules of the course.

 + No programming constructs more advanced than the current unit
-+ No penalty for working with other students
++ No penalty for working with other students, it's encourged